andrefurt/guesswatt/docs/DEVELOPMENT.md

 # Development Guide

-> Complete guide for setting up, developing, and contributing to GuessWatt
+> Complete guide for setting up, developing, and contributing to GuessWatts

 ## Prerequisites